 Retail store owners who have weathered the coronavirus pandemic should be proud of what they’ve accomplished, but that doesn’t mean it’s time to rest.

-Plan your strategy for 2021 by creating or improving your online presence with a customer-friendly online shopping experience through your website.
+Plan your strategy by creating or improving your online presence with a customer-friendly online shopping experience through your website.

 Upgrade your in-store tech with new tools, while making customer connection a priority with personalized marketing and better loyalty programs.
 Expanding into social media will empower you to increase your reach with multichannel retail.